Learn to cook with spices and herbs. Recipes you can make your own!

 Jamaican Curry Powder Blend is similar to Indian curry powder, but has more turmeric which will give your dishes a brighter yellow color.
 There is no added chili as most all recipes in Jamaica use fresh chili pepper added into the recipe.

-I have been having fun with this Curry Powder.
-I have included the recipes I made with it.
-In the mood for noodles, I made a Jamaican Noodle Curry, I added it to Sancocho and made a vegan rendition of my Vegan Sancocho giving it a Jamaican flair.
-I also added it to Jalapeno Corn Fritters and made a spicy, herby tahini dip to accompany them.
+Have some fun with this Curry Powder.
+I played around with it and have included the recipes.
+In the mood for noodles, I made a Jamaican Noodle Curry, I added it to Sancocho and made a vegan rendition of my Dominican Vegan Sancocho giving it a Jamaican flair.
+Jalapeno Corn Fritters came out of the oven hot and crispy and were served with a spicy, herby tahini dip to accompany them.

 Jamaican Jerk seems to have two origins.